 After reading the reviews, I bit the bullet and purchased a quart sized bottle of Marlig Fix-A-Leak on Amazon.

 Next, I removed the filter from my hot tub.
 Then I turned the filter settings to on (so that it sucks water through the system).
 The instructions said to pour the Marlig Fix-A-Leak near the leak or near the intake if you aren’t sure. ‘

 I just poured the hot tub leak sealer down the hole where the filter normally sits.

-I only used about a 3rd of the quart sized bottle.
+Luckily, I only used about a 3rd of the quart sized bottle since that was what it recommended.
+So I had plenty left over for future uses.
 I had also previously filled the tub right up to the lip so I could easily tell if it continued to lose water.

 The next day, I went out and cautiously lifted the lid, expecting to see a big drop in water level.
 Amazingly the level was exactly the same.
 I also saw no moisture on the pavers that my tub sits on.

 How can I tell if my hot tub is leaking?

 The easiest way to tell if your hot tub is leaking is you will either see water on the ground around the base of it.
 Or you will notice unusually large drops in the water level in the tub.

 In my case, on the 3rd day of zero change in water level, I put the filter back in and applied my normal water treatments.
 By the 4th day, we were back in the tub as usual!
 So far that was about 3 months ago and we’ve experienced no issues.